darrenkopp/darrenkopp.github.com/_posts/2024-05-01-coding-interviews-are-stupid.md

 hiring practices.

 For now, I'll just keep practicing for interviews until I successfully trick someone into thinking that I know how to code and then secretely become one of the best employees they have ever had.
-It's dishonest, I know, but nobody has complained yet.

 ---